Schwerzenbach railway station

 Schwerzenbach is a railway station in the Swiss canton of Zurich.
 It is situated in the municipality of Schwerzenbach on the Wallisellen–Uster–Rapperswil line.
+It lies within fare zone 121 of the Zürcher Verkehrsverbund (ZVV).

-It is the main station serving the communities of Schwerzenbach and Volketswil, with close proximity to the Volkiland shopping center and Milandia entertainment park.
-As of 2019 the station offers an SBB office and a Migrolino convenience store.
+It is the main railway station serving the communities of Schwerzenbach and Volketswil, with close proximity to the Volkiland shopping center and Milandia entertainment park.
+As of 2019, the station offers an SBB office and a Migrolino convenience store.

 Service

-Schwerzenbach station is served by Zürich S-Bahn lines S9 and S14.
+Schwerzenbach station is served by Zurich S-Bahn lines S9 and S14.
 During weekends, there is also a nighttime S-Bahn service (SN9) offered by ZVV.
 Rail services are summarized as follows: